 Caroline Smith

-When social issues arise, leomovements manifest, or crises strikes, Facebook feels them in full force.
+When social issues arise, movements manifest, or crises strikes, Facebook feels them in full force.
 The site has made great strides to help support users during the world’s biggest events.
 A major development announced by CEO Mark Zuckerberg on October 16, 2014 was Facebook’s Safety Check, a feature that can be utilized by users in areas of disaster to inform loved ones of their safety.

 Examples of when Facebook offered the Safety check was during the Nepal earthquakes, Paris attacks, and most recently the Pulse Nightclub shooting.
 Along with the Safety Check, Facebook also offers ways for users to support major social movements and tragedies with profile filters.
 An example is when same-sex marriage was finally legalized in the US; users watched as Facebook turned into a sea of rainbow profile photos as people from around the world showed their joy and support for the LGBTQ community.